hyperledger/identus-mediator/README.md

 ## How to run mediator as docker image
 # Docker only
-Everything can be run with a single command with Docker compose docker-compose.yml The latest stable image version can also be downloaded from the IOHK repositories.
+It is possible to run everything with a single command with Docker compose docker-compose.yml The latest stable image version is available in the IOHK repositories.
-To build to docker image locally run  NODE_OPTIONS=--openssl-legacy-provider sbt docker:publishLocal.
+To build a docker image locally, run NODE_OPTIONS=--openssl-legacy-provider sbt docker:publishLocal.
 ```
 shell> cd atala-prism-mediator
 shell> NODE_OPTIONS=--openssl-legacy-provider sbt docker:publishLocal